History of Tennessee in Timeline

 In 2021, the four-year high school graduation rate in Tennessee was 88.7%, a decrease of 1.2% from the previous year.

-Through the 2021–22 school year, the OVC also includes the Austin Peay Governors from Clarksville, the UT Martin Skyhawks from Martin, and the Tennessee Tech Golden Eagles from Cookeville.
+Through the 2021-22 school year, the Ohio Valley Conference includes the Austin Peay Governors from Clarksville.

 July 2022: Belmont Bruins Move to MVC

-In July 2022, the Belmont Bruins are set to move from the Ohio Valley Conference (OVC) to the Missouri Valley Conference (MVC).
+In July 2022, the Belmont Bruins are scheduled to move to the Missouri Valley Conference.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 10,567 homeless people in Tennessee.

-In 2024, the United States Census Bureau estimated Tennessee's population to be 7.22 million.
+In 2024, the estimated population of Tennessee, according to the United States Census Bureau, is 7.22 million.